GR-89696

 GR-89696 is a drug which acts as a highly selective κ-opioid agonist.
-It shows selective effects in different animal models and it is thought it may be a subtype-selective agonist for the κ2 subtype.
+It has been studied in various animal species, and has been described as selective for the κ2 subtype.
 Recent studies have suggested that GR-89696 and related κ2-selective agonists may be useful for preventing the itching which is a common side effect of conventional opioid analgesic drugs, without the additional side effects of non-selective kappa agonists.
+The structure bound to the κ-opioid receptor has been reported.